wasoopandora/genai_worldcup_databricks2024/README.md

 - **GCP Document Intelligence API**: Facilitates document text detection and OCR processes.

 ## Conclusion
-The Pandora Vietnam-Thai GenAI System provides an effective solution to connect Thai and Vietnamese craftsmen through advanced AI technologies.
+The Pandora Vietnam-Thai GenAI System provides an effective solution to connect Thai and Vietnamese craftsman through advanced AI technologies.
 By breaking down language barriers and centralizing knowledge, our project enhances collaboration and sets a new benchmark for communication in global craftsmanship.